Turkey is geographically very close to Turkey. In fact, some Greek Islands are a stone’s throw away from Western Turkey.

 This number includes Greek native speakers born in Turkey.

-There are also Turkish native Greek speakers who migrated from the Greek-ruled Northern Thrace to Turkey.
+Turkish native Greek speakers also migrated from the Greek-ruled Northern Thrace to Turkey.

-The number of Greek speakers in Turkey is very low, mostly because of the population exchange.
+Turkey’s number of Greek speakers is very low, mostly because of the population exchange.

 ALL MY ARTICLES ABOUT TURKISH LANGUAGE – (Click on the title to read)